March 6, 2013

 Some simple animal tests can be replaced by a single cell culture alternative.
 However, replacement of more complex animal tests that need to take account of potential effects on the whole body requires an integrated testing strategy.
 This means instead of replacing them with one single test, a combination of molecular, genetic, cell and tissue tests are used.
 Scientists divide the human body according to its various cell types (brain, skin, lung, liver, etc.) and each of these cell types is then individually tested in tissue culture systems.
 Then, to reconstruct the whole body scenario again, cutting-edge computer models are used to relate the test results to expected real-world conditions for a living, breathing human being.

 Validation & regulatory acceptance

-Government authorities and companies will accept alternative testing methods only after they have been scientifically "validated," i.e., shown to be relevant for their intended purpose (e.g., identifying chemicals that can irritate the skin or eyes) and able to produce consistent results within and between laboratories.
+Government authorities and companies will accept alternative testing methods only after they have been scientifically "validated."
+The aim of validation is to show the test to be relevant for its intended purpose, such as identifying chemicals that can irritate the skin or eyes, and able to produce consistent results within and between laboratories.
 Criteria and processes for test method validation have been developed by regional Centres for the Validation of Alternative Methods (CVAMs) in Europe, the United States, Japan, Korea and Brazil, and at the global level through the Organization for Economic Cooperation and Development (OECD).

-The process of validation and regulatory acceptance is slow and expensive—sometimes requiring more than 10 years and millions of dollars for a single alternative method.
-However, once an alternative method has been accepted as an official OECD Test Guideline, all OECD member countries (currently numbering 34) and adherents to its policy on "mutual acceptance of data" are required to accept the results of the test without question.
+Validation and regulatory acceptance is slow and expensive, sometimes taking more than 10 years and millions of dollars for a single alternative method.
+However, once an alternative method has been accepted as an official OECD Test Guideline, all OECD member countries and adherents to its policy on "mutual acceptance of data" are required to accept the results of the test without question.